Muddy Creek Wastewater Treatment Plant (USA)

 Solution

-At the heart of the newly installed cogeneration facility is a single Jenbacher* J416 gas engine running on sewage gas.
-The combined heat and power (CHP) solution produces 1.1 MWe of power.
+At the heart of the newly installed cogeneration facility is a single Jenbacher J416 engine running on sewage gas.
+The combined heat and power (CHP) solution produces 1.1 MW of power.

 Muddy Creek relies on excess thermal energy created during the engine’s operation to promote its wastewater treatment processes.
 The facility’s efficient and economical method of energy conversion achieves lower energy costs through the use of process gas instead of purchasing gas from utilities.
-For additional savings, the plant is now able to coordinate interconnection with the local electric utility to export power when possible.
+For improved economics, the plant is now able to coordinate interconnection with the local electric utility to export power when possible.

 Results

-Following installation in March 2020, the Muddy Creek Wastewater Treatment Plant has been living up to expectations—delivering greater efficiency, reduced power costs, and meeting environmental compliance for gas emissions from the facility.
+Following installation in March 2020, the Muddy Creek Wastewater Treatment Plant has been living up to expectations—delivering greater efficiency, reducing power costs, and meeting environmental compliance for gas emissions from the facility.

 Customer advantages

-- Compliant.
-The plant’s new CHP system helps the plant to reach environmental gas emission targets.
+The new CHP system helps the plant reach environmental gas emission targets.

 Location